Bobrac3023/roshan-battleship-proj3/README.md

 ## Deployment

 ### Deployment from GitHub
--The site was deployed to GitHub pages as below.
+- The site was deployed to GitHub pages as below.
--In the GitHub repository,
+- In the GitHub repository,
 -   Navigate to the Settings tab,
 -   Select pages
 -   Under **Branch** dropdown, change to **Main** hub from **none**.

--select_branch_github_deployment
+- select_branch_github_deployment

--From the **Actions** tab, select **Deployment** to check deployment status and capture external link.
+- From the **Actions** tab, select **Deployment** to check deployment status and capture external link.

 ![github_page_enable](github_page_enable.png)
 ![github_pagebuild_deployment](github_pagebuild_deployment.png)